samuelfaj/linkedin-jobs-applier/README.md

 1. Check the console output for error messages
 2. Ensure you're logged into LinkedIn
 3. Verify your job search URL is correct
+4. Check that your OpenAI API key is properly configured
+5. Ensure `about-me.txt` is filled with your personal information
-4. Create an issue on GitHub for bugs
+6. Create an issue on GitHub for bugs

+## Important Files

+- **`about-me.txt`**: Contains your personal profile, resume, and preferences. **Must be edited** with your information for the ChatGPT integration to work properly.
+- **`src/helpers/ChatGptHelper.ts`**: Handles communication with OpenAI's ChatGPT API for intelligent form filling.

 ---

 **Remember**: Use this tool responsibly and in accordance with LinkedIn's Terms of Service.
 Always review job postings before applying and maintain the quality of your job applications.
+The ChatGPT integration is designed to help automate responses, but you should still verify that applications align with your career goals.